 Gyro telling Donald about the costume machine.
 However, the machine itself tells Donald, how it works, so this goes unused and is even translated into the other languages.

-However, the english one is used in the Playstation version.
+However, the line is used in all the PlayStation versions.

 The Italian message from Magica DeSpell before the fight, but without the echo effect and with laughing.